RegestaItalia/trm-docs/server/setup.md

 #### Execute TRM Installer online

 1. Open SE38 and run `ZTRM_INSTALLER`
-2. In the report you can configure connection settings (if needed) and select/deselect `trm-rest` install
+2. In the report, configure the connection settings if needed and choose whether to install `trm-rest`
-3. Execute and wait for install to complete (~ 5 minutes)
+3. Execute the report and wait for the installation to complete (approximately five minutes)

 <p align="center">
     <img src="https://docs.trmregistry.com/server/images/online.png" alt="ZTRM_INSTALLER">